jvillalobos/Cooking/Recipes/sourdough-cheese-doughnuts.md

 ## Procedure

-1. With an immersion blender, blend together the cheese, eggs, rum, vanilla extract, baking soda, sugar, and salt.
+1. With an immersion blender, blend together the cheese, eggs, rum, vanilla extract, baking soda, and sugar.
 2. In a bowl, combine the cheese mixture with the flour and starter.
 3. Knead with a mixer or a wooden spoon.
 The dough will be very sticky.
 4. Move back to a bowl and ferment overnight.